-The greatest CW villains: Does ‘Riverdale’ make the cut?
+The greatest villains on The CW: Does ‘Riverdale’ make the cut?

 The CW has a bit of a villain probably.
 In a majority of The CW series, a Big Bad (whether season-long or longer term) tend to get a bit . . . ridiculous.
 Like they’re so well-planned and so far ahead of the good guys that, most times, when they are “defeated” for lack of a better term it’s less of a triumph and more of a “that’s it?
 Really?”.